 You’ll then be able to build a custom form or pop-up.
 Mailchimp will generate the code you need to add it to your website:

 Anyone who fills out your signup form will automatically be added to your subscriber list in Mailchimp.

 Alternatively, if you’d like help setting up your email signup form, we at Inn8ly can take care of it for you.
 Our team of content specialists is familiar with Mailchimp and similar platforms.
-We can create a form that integrates seamlessly with your website and your ESP so you don’t have to worry about copying and pasting code.
+We can create a form that integrates seamlessly with your website and your ESP (Email Service Provider) so you don’t have to worry about it.

 Step 2: Make a Plan for the Types of Emails You’ll Send to Customers

 Once your website and your ESP are set up to collect and receive email addresses, you’re ready to craft a detailed email marketing strategy, starting with the types of emails you’re going to send.
 Remember, one of the primary goals of your email marketing strategy is to build trust and create competitive insulation.